 Relevance for sustainable land use: In 2011, the volume of the voluntary forest carbon market was estimated to have been 18.3 million tons of CO2-equivalents (MtCO2e), equivalent to a market value of US\$ 185 million, its highest-ever value (Peters-Stanley, Hamilton, & Yin, 2012).
 In comparison, Afforestation/Reforestation (A/R) projects under the $\rightarrow$ Clean Development Mechanism (CDM) achieved a volume of 5.9 MtCO2e and a value of US\$ 23 million (ibid).
-The respective emission reductions or removals are generated within the following project types (ibid; The Katoomba Group, Ecosystem Marketplace, & Forest Trends, 2011):
+The Katoomba Group, Ecosystem Marketplace, & Forest Trends, 2011):